 The vast Vatnajökull – Europe’s biggest glacier – creaks and groans towards the sea, only to break apart into icebergs once it reaches the water.
 You can see these up close by taking a trip out onto the lagoon at Jökulsárlón, or just by strolling along the black beach, where icebergs are washed up onto the sand like broken glass.

-Way up in the north of Iceland is the friendly town of Húsavík, clustered around its harbour in the shadow of towering Húsavíkurfjall.
-It’s a likeable spot, especially in summer when the mountain is green and the clear waters reflect the colourful wooden houses and sailing ships, but most people come here for one reason: whales.
+Way up in north Iceland Dropdown content is the friendly town of Húsavík, clustered around its harbour in the shadow of towering Húsavíkurfjall.
+It’s a likable spot, especially in summer when the mountain is green and the clear waters reflect the colourful wooden houses and sailing ships, but most people come here for one reason: whales.

-You can go on a whale-watching trip from Reykjavík too, of course, but only from Húsavík can you see blue whales.
-They’re not the only cetaceans you might spot, either – with orcas, minke whales, fin whales, sperm whales and humpbacks in these waters, too, you’re almost guaranteed a sighting.
+You can go on a whale-watching trip from Reykjavík Dropdown content too, of course, but only from Húsavík can you see blue whales.
+They’re not the only cetaceans you might spot, either – with orcas, minke whales, fin whales, sperm whales, and humpbacks in these waters, too, you’re almost guaranteed a sighting.

-Every August, the island of Heimaey is home to a truly heartwarming spectacle.
+If wondering what to do in August, the island of Heimaey is home to a truly heartwarming spectacle.
 Around this time, the adult puffins fly out to sea and their chicks leave their nests to follow, in search of food.
-However, many of them become confused and fly into Heimaey town, where the local residents charitably collect the fluffy young birds and release them somewhere safer.
+However, many of them become confused and fly into Heimaey town, where the local residents charitably collect the fluffy young sea birds and release them somewhere safer.